pariyatti/kosa/README.md

 ### Build kosa

-If you intend to use the "looped cards" (Pali Word a Day, Daily Words of the Buddha, or Daily Dohas), you will need to copy the appropriate `.txt` files into `kosa/txt/pali/`, `kosa/txt/buddha/`, and `kosa/txt/dohas` directories before starting this process.
-Speak to Pariyatti Staff to obtain these files.
-If you do not have access to these files, Kosa will run without them.
+If you intend to use the "looped cards" (Pali Word a Day, Daily Words of the Buddha, or Daily Dohas), you will need access to the private repository containing the input files (https://github.com/pariyatti/Daily_emails_RSS) before you can run `make txt`, as explained below.
+Speak to Pariyatti Staff to obtain access.
+If you do not have access to these files, Kosa will still run without them.

 To see "looped cards" published to the mobile app, find `{:job-name :txt-publisher-*}`